Thailand for Visitors

 The Temple of the Emerald Buddha

-Wat Phra Si Rattanasasadaram, generally called the Temple of the Emerald Buddha, is a temple purpose-built to house a Buddha image carved from a large solid piece of green jadite (jasper).
+Wat Phra Si Rattanasasadaram, generally called the Temple of the Emerald Buddha in English or Wat Phra Gaeo in Thai, is a temple purpose-built to house a Buddha image carved from a large solid piece of green jadite.
 Chaophraya Chakri, who went on to become King Rama I, brought the image from Vientiane when he captured the city in 1778.
 King Rama I built the temple and enshrined the Emerald Buddha there as a symbol of Siam's regained nationhood.
 The temple does not house any monks.
 Rather, it is more like the personal chapel of the royal family.

 Plan of Wat Phra Kaeo